4nirudh71/4nirudh71/README.md

 </div>

 # I am Anirudh.
-## I am a 4th year under-graduate B Tech student pursuing ECE and have flair for coding
+## I am a 4th year under-graduate BTech student pursuing ECE and have flair for coding

 - I am well versed with Python and often try my hand for coding in it.
 I am also conversant with C++. <br>
 - I know HTML, CSS and JavaScript as well and often strive to upskill my frontend development using these languages.<br>